darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Events Officer</strong><br/>
          dcsa_events AT darwin.cam.ac.uk<br/>
-         Amanda CHAN<br/>
+         Edouard BARRIER (he/him)<br/>
         <p align="justify">
+.
 Hi everyone!
-I’m Amanda, the new Events Officer.
-I’m a MPhil student in Developmental Biology studying age-dependent regenerative mechanisms in the brain.
-Outside of the lab, you can find me having a drink at DarBar, playing volleyball, doing yoga, and playing (or more like attempting to play) the guitar.
-Feel free to come up and say hi if you see me around Darwin :).
-<br><br>
+I’m Edouard, a third year PhD student in astronomy specialising in exoplanet climate modelling.
+Outside this, you can find me playing sport for one of a number of Darwin teams or kicking back in Darbar.
+Come say hi!<br><br>

 The Events Officer coordinates, organises, and promotes social and entertainment activities in college, including the May Week Garden Party, summer BBQ, and other smaller events throughout the year.
 They also administer the DCSA’s College Calendar.
         </p>